Mastering the Password Reset: Best Practices with Common Pitfalls and Solutions for Enhanced Security

 4. Strictly Enforce One-Time Token Usage:

-• Uniquely Identify Tokens: Assign a unique identifier to each one-time token.
+- Unique identification: Assign a unique identifier to each one-time token issued.

-• Validate Token Usage: Before granting access based on a one-time token, verify if its identifier is on the "used" list or if it has expired.
+- Validate on use: Before granting access based on a one-time token, verify that the token hasn't already been used and that it has not expired.

 Fortifying Your Password Reset Flow: A Final Word